romuth/Cinema-app/README.md

 - You can test this project online on [Heroku](https://basic-cinema.herokuapp.com/).
 I use free remote db service, so it starts slowly :)

-⚠️ If you wanna connect my project to your database, just add all the necessary information in the
+⚠️ If you wanna connect my project to your database, just add all the necessary information in the application.properties

 ```java